THIS IS US

 We are a sustainability-focused program.

 Training consists of learning the design process, how to use an industrial sewing machine, learning work skills, as well as making bags out of repurposed material.
-The materials we use are sourced from local hospitals & donations.
-Our goal is to create partnerships that will help maintain sustainable jobs for single mothers to transition off of TANF.
+The materials we use are sourced from local hospitals & donations -- breathing new life into a fabric that would otherwise be in a landfill.